To start, it is helpful to understand which companions are beneficial for your spinach plants and which ones to avoid.

 There are different types of spinach.
 All types can be grown outdoors in pots on the patio or in the vegetable garden.

 You can also set them among other vegetables in a raised bed.
-Overall, spinach is easy to grow.
-Moreover, you can harvest in 40 to 60 days from sowing.
+Overall, spinach is a relatively easy plant to grow.
+Moreover, you can harvest it in 40 to 60 days from sowing.

 When to Plant

-Late winter or early spring is the best time to plant spinach to get a quick crop.
-Then again after the hottest temperatures are over, in late summer or early fall.
+Late winter or early spring is the ideal time to plant spinach for a quick crop.
+Then again, after the hottest temperatures are over, in late summer or early fall.

 Spinach is a cool-climate plant, so sow seeds in the autumn and winter.
 However, you can plant the “slow bolt” heat-tolerant varieties in hotter climates [1].

-Some experts recommend sowing those 4-6 weeks before the last frosts in the spring and again in the fall, 6 to 8 weeks before the first frosts.
+Some experts recommend sowing those 4 to 6 weeks before the last frosts in the spring and again in the fall, 6 to 8 weeks before the first frosts.

 Growing From Seed